ashtonc/dotfiles/README.md

 - keep up to date with the fingerprint validity90 stuff
 - yubikey setup
 - gpgcard setup
-- see if xresources is useful for anything
+- see if xresources is useful for anything with my setup
-- minor xterm config (backup)
+- minor xterm config (backup for alacritty)
 - get a lock screen i guess
-- access ac-library
 - script so that i can charge my battery to 100% if i want to
 - power options (left on, fullscreen, etc)
 - pragmatapro
-- custom zsh prompt
+- custom zsh prompt (git repo integration)